800-450-6118

 Rest is the remedy for most ailments.
 And rest is also exceptionally good for carpal tunnel syndrome.
 But you don't have to lie in bed to rest your hand.
 Just be mindful that you should take short breaks if your hand is involved in any of these activities:

-Taking short (10-20 second) breaks to rest your hand is important when the hand activity is stressful.
+Taking short (10-20 second) breaks to rest your hand is important when the hand activity is stressful or harmful.
 Also, try to lessen the hand stress by:

 This is a BIG help.
 Therapists instruct patients to use 4 core stretching exercises for carpal tunnel syndrome.
 They work to relieve this disorder because the stretches are designed to loosen adhesions on flexor tendons and also lubricate them.